rsnemmen/Fermi-LAT-tutorial/likelihood.md

 - come see our computer cluster at the second floor of IAG
 - discuss gamma-ray astrophysics with your colleagues

 After the analysis finishes, you should get something similar to [this output from `enrico_sed`](./enrico_sed_output.txt).

-best-fit parameters

-results file
+## Exercise 1

+Inspect the log generated on the terminal by `enrico_sed` and identify the different tasks that are being performed.

+## Exercise 2

+Open the file `PG1553_PowerLaw2_239557418_334165418_100_300000_spectrum.results`—which holds the results of the likelihood fit—in a text editor and answer the following questions:

+- What is the resulting spectral index and uncertainty?
+- What is the flux?
+What do you think are the units?
+- What is the *approximate* statistical significance of the presence of a point source in the location of this blazar, in standard deviations?

-## exercise: plot count maps, model map and residuals
+## exercise 3: plot count maps, model map and residuals

 is the fit good?
 ![](./figures/cmap,modelmap,residuals.png)
 residuals look good?